 The winning activities may be included as scheduled activities during the Japan trip.

 Additional rules and requirements include:

 The activity must be the original work of the teacher submitting the entry and must credit any outside sources

 Each teacher must submit a completed entry form with his/her signature attesting to the originality of the work submitted, and their availability to participate in the Japan trip in early August 2014

 Selected teachers will be required to actively participate in all scheduled student program components during the Japan trip to include guiding, facilitating, and monitoring student's work

-Submissions will be accepted from March 15, 2014 to April 15, 2014.
-The eight winning students and four winning teachers will be announced on May 9, 2014.
+Submissions will be accepted from March 15, 2014 to May 9, 2014.
+The eight winning students and four winning teachers will be announced by May 23, 2014.

 What are Judging Criteria and Awards?

 Students will be judged in two grade groups (8-9 and 10-11)

 A panel of expert judges will judge each entry based on how well the student addressed one of the four issues and the level of innovation in the student's approach.